avidas/rest-api-sdk-python/samples/subscription/ppsubscribe/README.md

 ppsubscribe - Subscribe to the Hipster Magazine
 ===========

 Flask application for a developer/merchant using Paypal's subscription apis in the python sdk.
 A merchant (The Hipster Magazine publisher in this app) can log in, create a new billing plan and activate the plan.
 A customer (subscriber to The Hipster Magazine) can look at the available plans and agree to subscribe to a plan, forming a billing agreement and view the transaction history on that agreement.
-Deployed on Heroku at http://ppsubscribe.herokuapp.com/
+Deployed on Heroku at http://ppsubscribe.herokuapp.com/ or you can deploy it with your own credentials using instructions below.

 Install requirements using pip: